codenvy-legacy/plugin-tour/README.md

         },
         {
           "title": "Use the app",
-          "content": "The appâ€™s URL will appear in the Runner panel, click to open your app in another tab.", "element": "gwt-debug-Application",
+          "content": "The application URL will appear in the Runner panel, click to open your app in another tab.", "element": "gwt-debug-Application",
           "placement": "TOP",
           "xOffset": "100"